BenjaminHabert/jekyll-p5-portfolio/about.md

 permalink: /about/
 ---

+This is a template website for showing p5.js sketches.
+See [here](https://github.com/BenjaminHabert/jekyll-p5-portfolio) for more infos.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: